stephenhaunts/ProfanityDetector/README.md

 # Release notes

+0.1.7 : Contains a community contributed bug fix to a regular expression.

+0.1.6 : Contains a community contribution to add a new method, ContainsProfanity, that will check for a profanity without the Scunthorpe checking.

 0.1.5 : Update API to remove references to a white list and instead rename it to an allow list.
 If you install this newget package you will need to update the method class references for the white list.
 No functionality has changed.

 0.1.4 : Fixed issues #5 and #6